ItsK1tty/w1tchdocs/docs/source/reference.rst

 * ``name`` (``string``) -- The cloud type

-  * You can read more about cloud types here: :doc:`cloudtypes`
+  * You can read more about cloud types here: :doc:`things/cloudtypes`

 **Returns:**